iamsrp/dexter/README.md

 ```
 You can see the different hardware devices in `alsamixer`, via F6.
 You might also need to set the Audio Output in the System settings in `raspi-config` to your preference.

 For input, DeepSpeech 0.9.0 onwards supports Tensorflow Light and it does a pretty decent job of recognition in near realtime.
+Vosk is also a more recent speech-to-text engine which seems to work well.

 The Pi also has some really great, and cheap, HATs which can be used for user feedback on status (see below).
 The current code supports a couple of these but adding support for new ones is pretty easy, should you be feeling keen.